stella-masucci/DormRate/README.md

 - requires email (email must end in ".sc.edu")
 - requires password
 - has a submit button beneath those fields that allows user to create an account
-- when user succesfully creates an account, they are taken to the Dorm List Page
+- when user successfully creates an account, they are taken to the Dorm List Page

 **Dorm List Page:**
 - The dorm list page lists every available on-campus housing option at the University of South Carolina
 - Next to each of the names of the dorms, there are stars (can range from 1 star to 5 stars) based on user reviews
 - When the name of the dorm is selected, the user is led to the Dorm Information Page
 - At the very top of the page, there will be a "View Location" button that will lead to the Map Page
+- There will also be a button at the top of the page that says “Profile” that when selected, leads to the User Profile Page

+**User Profile Page**
+-	Has a place where the user can upload a picture of themselves
+-	Has their first and last name
+-	Allows the user to view reviews that they have left on the app
+-	Has a “Logout” button that when selected, logs the user off and leads back to the Home Page

 **Dorm Information Page**
 - Every dorm on-campus at the University of South Carolina has its own information page